Valdivia: Ruins of Valdivia and Dutch occupation (1604–1645)

 The Dutch governor of the East Indies Hendrik Brouwer, learned about the situation in Valdivia, decided to establish a base there for further attacks against the Viceroy of Peru.
 This plan was well accepted as the Netherlands was at war with Spain.
 The Dutch had previously taken the North of Brazil from the Spanish-Portuguese crown, and the idea of creating a South American empire was attractive.
 In spite of his advanced age, Hendrik Brouwer left his post as governor in the East Indies to personally lead the expedition.
 The Dutch fleet destroyed the Fort of Carelmapu and the city of Castro before arriving at Corral Bay at the mouth of the Valdivia River.
-Hendrik Brouwer died the 7th of August in Puerto Inglés while waiting for better winds to sail north to Valdivia.
+Hendrik Brouwer died 7 August in Puerto Inglés while waiting for better winds to sail north to Valdivia.
 John Maurice of Nassau, while in charge of the Dutch part of Brazil, had equipped the expedition and had secretly appointed Elias Herckman as commander if Brouwer died.
 Herckman finally occupied the ruins of Valdivia in 1643, renaming it Brouwershaven.
 The Dutch did not find the gold mines they expected and the hostility of the natives forced them to leave on 28 October 1643.

 Image of Torreón El Canelo restored in the 1850s.
 It is one of two remaining Spanish towers in Valdivia used to defend the city and one of the few remaining colonial structures.